-Weight loss drugs, pills and supplements can generally be separated into three categories.
+Weight loss drugs, pills and supplements can generally be separated into three categories (though some share categories).

 Natural appetite suppressants have been around for hundreds of years.
 Herbal laxatives have been used in Ayurvedic medicine for centuries, and even the Greek physician Soranus of Ephesus was said to have introduced various elixirs to stop his patients from overeating.

 Some of these natural nutrients are said to help weight loss by boosting satiety and reducing feelings of hunger, without a stimulatory effect.

 - glucomannan – a fiber that shows inconsistent results for weight loss and appetite control (1)

 - hoodia gordonii – high doses have been found to result in weight loss and appetite suppression but with significant side effects (2)